-During your course will be asked to submit a number of different formats of assignments, which may be; essays, portfolios, projects or other types of coursework.
-All coursework is governed by Appendix 3c The Conduct of Assessment of the University of Cumbria Academic Procedures and Processes, a copy of which can be accessed here.
+During your course will be asked to submit a number of different formats of assignments, which may include; essays, portfolios, projects or other types of coursework.
+All coursework is governed by Appendix 3c.
+The Conduct of Assessment of the University of Cumbria Academic Procedures and Processes, a copy of which can be accessed here.

 Format of Assignments

 All assignments should be word-processed, unless you are specifically told differently by a tutor.
 Requirements for submission of individual items of work will be detailed in your Module Guide.
 If you require further information please contact your Module Leader.

 When you submit your work it should be in the following format: